Car or 4x4

 The measurements above apply to the actual trailer 'box' area only, and do not include the towbar or any other attachments.

 Where a commercial-type vehicle (such as a van or pick-up) is the only towing vehicle available for a trailer, then the vehicle itself is permitted to access the site without a permit provided it does not carry any waste.
 It is not permitted for a householder to hold permits for a commercial-type vehicle and a trailer at the same time.

-Householders who have hired a van for less than three days to dispose of their own household waste do not require a permit.
+Householders who have hired a van for three days or fewer to dispose of their own household waste do not require a permit.